What is network-attached storage?

-NAS is a file storage system.
+NAS is network attached storage for file based data.
 There are three main storage methodologies:

 In file storage, you can store data in files, organize files into folders, and place them under a hierarchy of directories and subdirectories.
 It is a popular and familiar storage technique.

 Block storage breaks a file into smaller chunks (or blocks) and stores each block separately under a unique address.
 The computer can store blocks anywhere on the device.
 The server's operating system uses the unique address to reassemble the blocks into the file.
 This is faster than looking through hierarchies to access a file.

 Objects are discrete units of data that are stored without a hierarchy or structure.
 Each object includes the data, descriptive information about the data (metadata), and a unique identifying number.
 Using this information, system software can find and access the object.

 Each storage type can be used in different ways.
 For example, file storage for local file sharing, and block storage for high-performance applications.
 On the other hand, you can use object storage to store unstructured data like email, videos, image files, web pages, and sensor data produced by the Internet of Things (IoT).

 NAS systems combine hardware and software with protocols (or rules) to support file sharing over the network.
 By following these protocols, any computer can seamlessly access files from the NAS device as if the files were stored on the computer itself.